Wall Street plunges as Russia invades Ukraine

 The tech-heavy Nasdaq Composite fell 2.5 per cent on Thursday putting it into bear market territory — down more than 20 per cent from its high in November 2021.

 Wall Street joins a global drop in stock markets.
-The FTSE 100 in London fell 3. per cent after Europe awakened to news of explosions in the Ukrainian capital of Kyiv, the major city of Kharkiv and other areas.
+The FTSE 100 in London fell 3.3 per cent after Europe awakened to news of explosions in the Ukrainian capital of Kiev, the major city of Kharkiv and other areas.

 Traders in Asia and Europe spent the day trying to understand what the extent of the incursion would be, but when markets in New York opened it had become clearer.

-Bond yields fell as investors sought safety and the price of oil soared above $100 a barrel for the first time since 2014.
+Bond yields fell as investors sought safety and the price of oil soared to $105 a barrel — the first time since 2014 it has been above $100.

-The conflict could send prices spiraling even higher at gasoline pumps and grocery stores everywhere.
+The conflict could send prices spiralling even higher at gasoline pumps and grocery stores everywhere.

+Russia unleashed all-out war on Ukraine from land, sea and air on Thursday, attacking targets all around the country including the capital Kiev, raising fears that it could push Europe towards its most ruinous conflict since 1945 and prompting international fury at the actions of President Vladimir Putin.

+The fallout from the conflict was immediate.
+In addition to energy prices jumping and the pummelling of global stock markets, there are fears that fighting could escalate beyond Ukraine’s borders.

 Register for free to continue reading